 This installation was commissioned by Tourism Tofino in 2016 for their tiny downtown kiosk and includes the "Surf Fin Waves", "Tofino Surfboard" and "(There's) plenty of fish in the sea".
 The installation is removed when the kiosk closes for the winter, and reinstalled each summer.

 "Daily Catch" - Globe Conference 2016, BC

 March 1-4 2016, Vancouver Convention Centre, Vancouver BC

-I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Today's Catch" for the 2016 Globe Conference at the Vancouver Convention Centre.
+I am indebted to the Globe Conference organizers and Vancouver Aquarium for supporting the installation of "Daily Catch" for the 2016 Globe Conference at the Vancouver Convention Centre.
 The installation was in a high profile public space along the main corridor into the conference halls, Canada Place and the Pan Pacific Hotel.
 I tried to portray the story of plastic breaking down in the ocean to become ever smaller bits of micro-plastic.
 The debris used in the work also represented the amount removed last year from 100 m of shoreline along the West Coast Trail.
-I didn't have a good name for the piece until an old sea salt walked by as I was setting up and asked if it was "today's catch".
+I didn't have a good name for the piece until an old sea salt walked by as I was setting up and asked if it was the "daily catch".
 Perfect!
 We also set up a monitor beside the piece that looped the inspiring new Great Canadian Shoreline Clean Up video shot during the 2015 clean up on the West Coast Trail.
 The video was a great compliment to the peice, showing the debris in the exhibit as it was originally found and collected from the beach.

 "Debris" World Premiere - VIFF